nholtz/steel1-book/_build/tension/lap-splice-01.md

 ---

 # Tension Member: Lap Splice
-Compute the factored tension resistance, $T_r$, of the following plate tension member with a lap splice.
+Compute the factored tension resistance, $T_r$, of the following plate tension member, lap splice and fasteners.
 Ignore the connection details at the far ends of the member (not shown).
-The bolts are 3/4" A325 in a bearing-type connection (assume threads intercepted).
+Bolts are 3/4" A325 in a bearing-type connection (assume threads intercepted).
 The plates are of CSA G40.21 350W steel.

 ![Lap Splice](images/lap-splice-01.svg)